aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getinfeasibledata.rst

 Example
 -------

-    Assume that 'MP' is a symbolic mathematical program.
+    Assume that 'MP' is a symbolic mathematical program and 'pMessage' a string parameter.

     .. code-block:: aimms

                solve MP;

-               if ( MP.ProgramStatus = 'Infeasible' or MP.ProgramStatus = 'InfeasibleOrUnbounded' ) then
+               if ( MP.ProgramStatus = 'Infeasible'            or
+                    MP.ProgramStatus = 'InfeasibleOrUnbounded' ) then
-                   GMP::Instance::GetInfeasibleData( 'MP', AllParameters, pMessage, method: 4,
+                   GMP::Instance::GetInfeasibleData( 'MP', AllParameters, pMessage,
-                                                     textFormat: 1 );
+                                                     method: 4, textFormat: 1 );

                    !
-Change the font size for the text with HTML formatting. pMessage := "<span style=\"font-size: 20px\">" + pMessage + "</span>";
+Change the font size for the HTML formatted text. pMessage := "<span style=\"font-size: 20px\">" + pMessage + "</span>";
                endif;